codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

         Animal myPet = new Animal("Cujo", true, 7);
         // Print out the animal info
         System.out.println(myPet);

+        // This will print: "This animal's name is: Cujo they are currently a pet: true.
+        // The animal is 5 years old."
     }
 }

 // Vehicle Class

 ```